AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **Audit** – Perform basic AWS audits using CloudTrail and CloudWatch.
 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# Amazon S3 Lab

+This lab demonstrates how to use Amazon S3 buckets and objects.

+## Objectives

+- Create a bucket
+- Upload, view, move, and delete objects
+- Manage bucket permissions

+## Steps

+1. Open S3 service in AWS Console
+2. Create a bucket
+3. Upload a sample object
+4. Explore object actions (download, move, delete)
+5. Test access and permissions

 ## Author